 From Kliman’s perspective, governments have been intent on preventing massive destruction of capital at the onset of each post-war crisis.
 The reason for this is simple.
 Although the destruction of capital results in a dramatic rise in profitability, it is devastating both for weak capitals and for the general population.
 In the face of such a social upheaval, the legitimacy of capitalism itself comes into question, and the risk (to capitalists) of social revolution rises.

-Marx’s theory, and Kliman’s study, suggest that the increasing tendency toward speculative rather than productive investment is due to the drying up of profitable productive investments.
-The result has been relatively weak growth in GDP (compared with the immediate post-war period) and a consequent recourse to more and more speculation as financial capital seeks higher returns, creating a level of private debt that is unsustainable in relation to real-value creation (or GDP growth).
-Attempts to prop up the rate of profit through attacks on real wages and living conditions have at the same time resulted in a marked increase in inequality, providing further impetus toward private debt.
+Marx’s theory and Kliman’s study suggest that the increasing tendency toward speculative rather than productive investment is due to the drying up of profitable productive investments.
+The result has been relatively weak growth in GDP (compared with the post-war period) and a consequent recourse to more and more speculation as financial capital seeks higher returns, creating a level of private debt that is unsustainable in relation to real-value creation (or GDP growth).
+Attempts to prop up the rate of profit through attacks on real wages and living conditions have at the same time resulted in a marked increase in inequality, providing an impetus toward private household debt.

-The economy has reached a point where many private firms and households need to spend less than their incomes in order to pay back debt.
-For this to be possible, the government must enable the private sector’s efforts to maintain a financial surplus in which disposable income (income minus taxes) exceeds private spending (the sum of private consumption and private investment).
-That is the lesson of one of the accounting identities that modern monetary theory (MMT) stresses.
-For a closed economy:
+The economy has reached a point where many private firms and especially households need to spend less than their incomes in order to pay back debt.
+To facilitate this, the government can underpin a domestic-private sector financial surplus in which disposable income (income minus taxes) exceeds private spending (the sum of private consumption and private investment).
+That is the lesson of one of the accounting identities that Modern Monetary Theory (MMT) stresses:

 The worst thing the US government could do right now is to try to reduce its deficit.
 Not only is it likely to fail in its immediate objective (by negatively impacting demand, output, income and tax revenues) but it will also defeat the private-sector attempt to save and pay off debt.
 If firms attempt to save to pay off debt, and households attempt to save to pay off debt, there are only two remaining avenues for maintaining the level of aggregate demand: government spending and exports.
-Deficit expenditure, if it happens to weaken the dollar, will somewhat help exports.
-But the impact of improved exports is likely to be small compared to the impact of sustained and large deficit expenditures (because other countries may also try to prop up their exports through competitive devaluations, protectionism, etc).
-Expansionary deficit spending is the only policy that can enable the private sector to pay off its debt.
-Of course, an alternative is for the private debt to be written off.
-It is likely that such an action would meet with stiff resistance from powerful sections of the capitalist class, to say the least, but that does not mean it is impossible.
+Government deficits, if they happened to weaken the dollar (which is not certain), will somewhat help exports.
+But the improvement in exports is likely to be small compared to the impact of ongoing government net spending (because other countries may also try to bolster their exports through competitive devaluations, protectionism, etc).
+Ongoing government net spending is the policy most likely to enable the private sector to pay off its debt.

 P = CP + I + GD + NX – SW

 In this identity, P is aggregate profit, CP is capitalist consumption, I is private gross investment, GD is the government’s deficit, NX is net exports and SW is worker saving.
 The profit identity shows that aggregate profit is the sum of capitalist expenditures (CP + I), the government deficit (GD) and net exports (NX) minus worker saving (SW).
-Clearly, the government deficit adds to aggregate profit except to the extent that some of the proceeds of government net expenditure are saved by workers or leak to imports.
+Clearly, the government deficit adds to aggregate profit except to the extent that some of the income generated by government net expenditure leaks to worker saving or imports.
 For the global economy as a whole, net exports sum to zero.
-If, following Marx and Kalecki, workers in aggregate are assumed not to save, the sum of national government deficits adds to aggregate global profit.
-The reason for this is that government expenditure, whether it initially goes to workers or capitalists, ultimately ends up in the hands of capitalists, since workers, in aggregate, spend the wages they earn on consumption items.
+The sum of national government deficits adds to aggregate global profit.
+The reason for this is that government expenditure, whether it initially goes to workers or capitalists, ultimately ends up in the hands of capitalists, except to the extent that workers save.

 For a national economy, the average rate of profit, r, in price terms can be expressed: